jhonalino/javascriptjhon.com/posts/get-your-javascript-web-app-started-without-react.md

     });
 ```

-This selects the first element that has an id of 'button'.
-Referencing an element allows you to script the element within JS such as listening for events.
+This selects the first elements that has an id of ‘button’.
+Referencing an element allows you to script the element within JS, such as listening for events.

 ### 3. Attaching an event listener

-For the elements that you have references, you can attach an event listener and a handler using `element.addEventListener(eventName, callback)`
+For the elements that you have references for, you can attach an event listener and a handler, using `element.addEventListener(eventName, callback)`

 ```javascript/2,4/
     document.addEventListener("DOMContentLoaded", function () {